khl02007/spyglass/docs/installation.md

     cd config # change to the config directory python dj_config.py <username> # run the configuration script
     ```

-   > Again, if you're using your own MySQL server, then you may need to change the other settings as well.

 Finally, open up a python console (e.g. run `ipython` from terminal) and import `spyglass` to check that the installation has worked.